An advanced writing program for selected graduates

 Beyond the Basics: Creating & Selling Short Stories and Articles is an advanced training program specifically designed for selected ICL or IFW graduates.
 This course gives you advanced training to increase your prospects for success as a fiction/nonfiction writer for children's and teen magazines.

 The most important feature of Beyond the Basics is the in-depth involvement and participation of your instructor throughout your training.
 He or she will help you to define and set your goals, and keep you on track as you work toward your objectives.

 You'll create a plan in advance of most of your assignments, and submit it to your instructor for comments before you begin writing.

 Admission to the course is only by recommendation of your instructor.
-You'll hear from us if this has happened, or contact StudentServices@InstituteChildrensLit.com.
+You'll hear from us if you qualify or you may contact us at firstname.lastname@example.org.

 The emphasis is squarely on targeted writing